-- MULTIFUNCTION Buttons These backlit button perform different functions depending on Steppy's current mode. - Play Mode: In Play Mode, the buttons set and display gate patterns.
+- [1] MULTIFUNCTION Buttons These backlit buttons perform different functions depending on Steppy's current mode. - Play Mode: In Play Mode, the buttons set and display gate patterns.

-Play Mode is indicated when neither the yellow Select Mode LED [2] nor the red Edit Mode LED [3] is lit.
+Play Mode is indicated when neither the yellow Select Mode nor the red Edit Mode LEDs are lit.
 You can also tell you're in Play Mode because (in general) the majority of lit MULTIFUNCTION buttons are GREEN.
 See Play Mode for detailed information.

-Sixteen steps are displayed at one time, with steps 1-8 running from top-to-bottom on the left column, and steps 9-16 running from top-to-bottom on the right column.
-Patterns can be up to 64 steps long (spread)

-across 4 pages); and four entirely different patterns can exist simultaneously (in Tracks A-D).
+16 steps are displayed at one time, with steps 1-8 on the top row, and steps 9-16 on the bottom row.
+Patterns can be up to 64 steps long (spread across 4 pages); and four entirely different patterns can exist simultaneously (in Tracks A-D).